Self-employed tax deductions: A cheat sheet to tax deductible business expenses

-Let’s face it — tax time can be a stressful time, especially for those subject to the 15.3 percent self employment tax.
-Self-employed individuals and small business owners sometimes take an extra gasp of air when it comes time to file.
+Let’s face it — tax time can be stressful.
+This is especially true for those subject to additional small-business tax concerns or those looking to take self-employed tax deductions.
+In fact, self-employed individuals and small-business owners sometimes take an extra gasp of air when it comes time to file.

-But there is a silver lining…This type of taxpayer may be entitled to some commonly overlooked tax benefits.
-Each tax benefit can potentially lead to substantial savings.
-Here are some small business owner or independent contractor tax deduction strategies:
+But there is a silver lining . . . this type of taxpayer may be entitled to commonly overlooked self-employed tax deductions and tax deductible business expenses.
+Each tax benefit and business expense can potentially lead to substantial savings.

-- Solo 401(k): A Solo 401(k) has the same tax benefit as a traditional 401(k), which is this: Contributions are not taxed in the year contributed and the account balance grows on a tax-deferred basis.
+- Solo 401(k): A Solo 401(k) has the same tax benefit as a traditional 401(k), which is this: Contributions are not taxed in the year they are contributed and the account balance grows on a tax-deferred basis.
 But, like a 401(k), you are taxed when you withdraw funds from the account.
 As an alternative, some 401(k) plan documents allow a designated Roth option, allowing you to save after-tax dollars.
-However, this has to be designated by the solo proprietor in the plan.
-Distributions from the Roth account won’t be taxed when you withdraw your funds later down the line when your tax bracket will likely be higher.
+However, this must be designated by the sole proprietor in the plan.
+Contributions to a Roth IRA aren’t deductible.
+Additionally, distributions from the Roth account won’t be taxed when you withdraw your funds later down the line when your tax bracket will likely be higher.

 - Simplified Employee Pension (SEP) IRA: SEP-IRAs have tax-deferred growth potential until withdrawal and there are no mandatory contributions or annual tax filings.
 Be aware that contributions must be in accordance with the allocation formula adopted in the SEP plan document (likely Form 5305-SEP).

 Home office write-offs are complex, but beneficial as they are another way to deduct from your total taxable income.
 Many small-business owners are leery of the home office deduction due to confusion, but it can be a valuable deduction.